 2- In addition we're the plaintiffs in the State Case in Mecklenburg County Superior Court 16-CVS-19851.

-3- June 12th, 2017 Mr LeClair is currently being sued in Federal Court for Negligence, Negligent Misrepresentation, Breach of Contract, Fraud, Unfair and Deceptive Trade Practices Hidden Valley Ranch Holdings, LLC v.
+3- June 12th, 2017 Mr LeClair was sued in Federal Court for Negligence, Negligent Misrepresentation, Breach of Contract, Fraud, Unfair and Deceptive Trade Practices Hidden Valley Ranch Holdings, LLC v.
 Luxury Auctions Marketing, Inc. Jeremy LeClair, www.source.auction, Grandeur Luxury Auctions et al (3:17-cv-00320)

 4- June 23rd, 2017 Atain Specialty Insurance Company v.
 Luxury Auctions Marketing, Inc. et al (3:17-cv-00344) North Carolina Western District Court